Professional Plus Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Judging by its ingredients alone, Professional Dog Food looks like an above average dry product.
+Judging by its ingredients alone, Professional Plus looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Professional Dog Food is a plant-based kibble using a moderate amount of named meats and meals as its main sources of animal protein, thus earning the brand 4 stars.
+Professional Plus is a plant-based dry dog food using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.